 Once you’ve committed to downsizing your home and decided on what you’ll keep and throw out, you’re ready to get started.
 Here are a few additional tips to keep in mind.

 Decide On A Lifestyle

 If you’re a retired senior looking to downsize, a lifestyle change might be what you desire.
-Before you start looking into areas to live, start thinking about what type of community you want to live in.
+Before you start looking into areas to live, start thinking about the type of community you want to live in.

 If you’re an empty nester, your desired lifestyle might not be much different from what it is now.
 Some empty nesters want to stay close to their kids and grandkids.

-There are many different lifestyle changes but finding the one that fits your needs should be your first step in the downsizing process, as you decide what type of home you’re looking for.
+There are many different lifestyle changes but finding the one that fits your needs should be your first step in the downsizing process as you decide what type of home you’re looking for.

 Consider Alternatives To Traditional Housing